Facts About Suicide

 Yes.
 Always take any comment about suicide seriously.
 Most suicidal people give many clues and warning signs regarding their suicidal intentions, including definite warnings to family and friends.

-4What Should I Do if I Think Someone may Commit Suicide?
+4What Should I Do if I Think Someone may Try To Attempt Suicide?

 5Will Talking About Suicide Make Things Worse?

 No. There is no evidence that talking about suicide (in a respectful, caring fashion, in the context of prevention) increases the risk of suicide.
 Research does show that talking openly and responsibly about suicide helps people understand that they are not alone and that others care about their situation.